tsightler/ring-mqtt/README.md

 - Does not require MQTT retain and can work well with brokers that provide no persistent storage

 ### Planned features
-- Support for non-alarm devices (doorbell/camera motion/lights/siren)
+- Support for Ring smart lighting
-- Support for generic 3rd party sensors/devices
+- Support for additional 3rd party sensors/devices

 ### Possible future features
 - Additional Devices (base station, keypad - at least for tamper/battery status)
-- Support for smart lighting
 - Base station settings (volume, chime)
 - Arm/Disarm with code
 - Arm/Disarm with sensor bypass